 The Best Car Seats for Preemies

 Most parents don’t plan to have a preemie—but if you do, you quickly realize just how tiny those early days really are.
-While any infant car seat that meets safety standards can work, some seats are simply better suited for smaller babies, especially in those first few weeks.
+While most infant car seats are rated from 4-5+ pounds, that doesn’t necessarily mean they will provide the best fit.
+Some seats are simply better suited for small babies, especially in those first few weeks.
 From extra support to a more secure fit, the right seat can make things a little easier when you’re already navigating so much!
-Congratulations on your newest addition, by the way
+Congratulations on your newest addition, by the way!

 In this guide, we’ll walk through: